xy-tech/x330-bios/README.md

 ## How to flash binary images (for Linux)
 1. Install [flashrom](https://www.flashrom.org/Flashrom)
-1. For internal flashing, run this command: `flashrom -p internal -w image.rom`
+1. For internal flashing, run this command: `flashrom -p internal -w image.rom` *IMPORTANT: CH341a flasher may have issues flashing the stock bottom chip (8MB) as I've painfully experienced.
+Internally flash it in coreboot instead of trying to external flash it*
+*Do not attempt to run the coreboot bottom chip (ME neutered, IFD unlocked) with the stock BIOS as it will not load*

 # License
 GPLv3 for all scripts etc. Proprietary license for Lenovo stuff.
 Pls don't sue me.
 All other stuff belongs to their respective copyright holders